arcelioeperez/csvtomysql/README.md

 **Image from the terminal:**
 ![image](./csvtomysql-image.png)

-### Structure of the program
-Two classes
-- Csv: reads csv file, creates the table with the appropiate data types
-- MysqlConnection: creates the MySQL statement, connects to the database, and exports the dataframe to MySQL

 ### Citation:
 [StackOverflow - "How to create a new table in MySQL from a pandas dataframe"](https://stackoverflow.com/questions/51236304/how-to-create-a-new-table-in-a-mysql-db-from-a-pandas-dataframe)